ishristov/styleguides/html/README.md

 	<div class="main"></div>
 	```

-- Don't omit opening or closing HTML tags, even if HTML5 allows is for some elements.
+- Don't omit opening or closing HTML tags, even if HTML5 allows it for some elements.
 	```html
 	// no
 	<p>Paragraph element without closing